aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 For detailed information please see [Prefix Delegation with Linux nodes](../prefix-mode/index_linux/) and [Prefix Delegation with Windows nodes](../prefix-mode/index_windows/) sections.

 ## Mitigate IP exhaustion

+To prevent your clusters from consuming all available IP addresses, we strongly recommend sizing your VPCs and subnets with growth in mind.

+Adopting [IPv6](../ipv6/) is a great way to avoid these problems from the very beginning.
+However, for organizations whose scalability needs exceed the initial planning and cannot adopt IPv6, improving the VPC design is the recommended response to IP address exhaustion.
+The most commonly used technique among Amazon EKS customers is adding non-routable Secondary CIDRs to the VPC and configure pods to consume this additional IP space with Amazon EKS.
+This is referred in our documentation as [Custom Networking](../custom-networking/).

+We will also cover which variables of the Amazon VPC CNI you can use to optimize the warm pool of IPs assigned to your nodes.
+We will close this section with some other architectural patterns that are not intrinsic to Amazon EKS but can help mitigate IP exhaustion.

 ### Use IPv6 (recommended)